Excd/bitburner-scrips/README.md

-# bitburner-scripts
+# Bitburner Scripts

-A collection of scripts created for the game Bitburner.
+A collection of scripts created for the game [Bitburner](https://github.com/bitburner-official/bitburner-src).